bhaskarreddi26/PyHadoop/Apache-Spark-programming-guide-notes.md

   2. Referencing a dataset in an external storage system, such as a shared filesystem, HDFS, HBase, or any data source offering a Hadoop InputFormat.

+**Note :One important parameter for parallel collections is the number of partitions to cut the dataset into.
+Spark will run one task for each partition of the cluster.
+Typically you want 2-4 partitions for each CPU in your cluster.
+Normally, Spark tries to set the number of partitions automatically based on your cluster.
+However, you can also set it manually by passing it as a second parameter to parallelize (e.g. sc.parallelize(data, 10)).
+Note: some places in the code use the term slices (a synonym for partitions) to maintain backward compatibility.**

+* External Datasets:
+        val textFile = sc.textFile("///home/osboxes/spark/README.md")
+         textFile: org.apache.spark.rdd.RDD[String] = ///home/osboxes/spark/README.md MapPartitionsRDD[13] at textFile at <console>:25

+* Some notes on reading files with Spark:

+*     If using a path on the local filesystem, the file must also be accessible at the same path on worker nodes.
+Either copy the file to all workers or use a network-mounted shared file system.

+*     All of Spark’s file-based input methods, including textFile, support running on directories, compressed files, and wildcards as well.
+For example, you can use textFile("/my/directory"), textFile("/my/directory/*.txt"), and textFile("/my/directory/*.gz").

+*     The textFile method also takes an optional second argument for controlling the number of partitions of the file.
+By default, Spark creates one partition for each block of the file (blocks being 64MB by default in HDFS), but you can also ask for a higher number of partitions by passing a larger value.
+Note that you cannot have fewer partitions than blocks.

+* Apart from text files, Spark’s Scala API also supports several other data formats:

+*     SparkContext.wholeTextFiles lets you read a directory containing multiple small text files, and returns each of them as (filename, content) pairs.
+This is in contrast with textFile, which would return one record per line in each file.

+*     For SequenceFiles, use SparkContext’s sequenceFile[K, V] method where K and V are the types of key and values in the file.
+These should be subclasses of Hadoop’s Writable interface, like IntWritable and Text.
+In addition, Spark allows you to specify native types for a few common Writables; for example, sequenceFile[Int, String] will automatically read IntWritables and Texts.

+*     For other Hadoop InputFormats, you can use the SparkContext.hadoopRDD method, which takes an arbitrary JobConf and input format class, key class and value class.
+Set these the same way you would for a Hadoop job with your input source.
+You can also use SparkContext.newAPIHadoopRDD for InputFormats based on the “new” MapReduce API (org.apache.hadoop.mapreduce).

+*     RDD.saveAsObjectFile and SparkContext.objectFile support saving an RDD in a simple format consisting of serialized Java objects.
+While this is not as efficient as specialized formats like Avro, it offers an easy way to save any RDD.